cycomachead/thesis/contents/introduction.md

 {% include "./intro-short.md" %}

 ## Snap<em>!</em>
 Snap<em>!</em> is inspired by MIT's Scratch {{ "scratch" | cite }}, but adapted for university-level courses by including features such as first-class lists and functions.
-Snap<em>!</em> is a visual, drag-and-drop programming languag and implemented as a web application in Javascript.
+Snap<em>!</em> is a visual, drag-and-drop programming language and implemented as a web application in Javascript.

 ![An example Snap<em>!</em> program.](images/snap-basic.png)